polleverywhere/sordid-dragon/README.md

 TODO
 ====

-Remove flickering on desktops when elements are of different heights.
+- Remove flickering on desktops when elements are of different heights.

-In Firefox there are some bugs if something other than a child element is dragged onto one of the child elements.
+- In Firefox there are some bugs if something other than a child element is dragged onto one of the child elements.

+- Add support for pointer events